Is Juarez safe for travelers arriving from the US?

 Ciudad Juarez: Travel Safety Tips

-This region of Mexico isn’t the safest, so you’ll need to follow these helpful tips if you want to stay safe:
+This region of Mexico isn’t the safest, so you’ll need to follow some universal travel tips if you want to stay safe.

 Is It Safe to Drive Through Mexico?